shlomif/fc-solve/fc-solve/source/README.txt

 will also be terminated with a newline !).
 The cards in the line are ordered from the bottom-most card in the left to the topmost card in the right.

-A card string contains the card number (or rank) followed by the card deck.
+A card string contains the rank of the card followed by its suit.
 The card number is one of: +A,1,2,3,4,5,6,7,8,9,10,J,Q,K+.
-Alterantively +T+ can be used instead of +10+.
-The card deck is one of:  +H,S,D,C+ (standing for Hearts, Spades, Diamonds and Clubs respectively).
+Alternatively, +T+ can be used instead of +10+.
+The card suit is one of:  +H,S,D,C+ (standing for Hearts, Spades, Diamonds and Clubs respectively).

 Here is an example board: (PySol/Microsoft board No. 24)